thruthesky/super_library_example/docs/common_library/country_picker.md

 ## formatInternationalPhoneNumber function

 The function accepts `dialCode` and `mobileNumber` and returns the phone number in the international format.
-If it cannot format the phone number, it returns an error.
+If it cannot format the phone number, it returns an empty string.
+If the phone number is an empty string, the FlutterFlow will display an error message of `Phone Number Validation Message`.
+You can customize this message to something like `Please input a valid phone number` in the language settings.

 Note: The returned value may not be an exact international phone number format, but it is sufficient for use in FirebaseAuth phone sign-in.

 Note: It's a good idea to allow users to input only numbers.
 Set the input keyboard type to "number" or "phone number" for better user experience.

 ```dart